mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 To see all the steps Amazon takes to protect the data saved on its services, take a look at the extensive [Security And Compliance Center](http://aws.amazon.com/security/) and the security-related [white papers](http://aws.amazon.com/whitepapers/).
 It's what makes us sleep well at night.
 AWS is ISO/IEC 27002 certified.

 We also have our own practices in place, which follow the industry's best practices.
-We only give access to our servers to senior Balsamiq security experts, we keep our servers always up to date with security fixes, have one-click ways to take down servers should they become infected/compromised and to create and deploy new clean ones, we always code-review security-related code internally before checking in, have an automated suite of tests against cyber attacks, we use 2-factor authentication whenever possible, and more.
+We only give access to our servers to senior Balsamiq security experts, we keep our servers always up to date with security fixes, have one-click ways to take down servers should they become infected/compromised and to create and deploy new clean ones, we have an automated suite of tests against cyber attacks, we use 2-factor authentication whenever possible, and more.
 We don't run background checks on employees nor have CISSP certifications or have audit logs.

 Our Balsamiq Cloud service has never been compromised so far.